 Flora contributes to a number of national and local steering and advisory groups concerned with addressing household food insecurity and health in Scotland.
 Her particular focus is on providing expert input on the evaluation of interventions intended to address food poverty in Scotland.

 Use food purchasing data to understand inequalities in dietary behaviours and identify how to nudge people to healthier and sustainable diets

 Utilising supermarket transactions and data science to understand the health and sustainability of population diet at scale.

 Michelle is an interdisciplinary researcher with a background spanning: health informatics, geography, nutritional epidemiology and health economics.
 Michelle is a University of Leeds University Academic Fellow in Health Data Analytics and a Turing Fellow.
 Currently, she directs the multidisciplinary ESRC Strategic Network for Obesity and has developed a diverse teaching portfolio, including spatial analytics and visualisation for health.
 With this unique career history she is well placed to achieve her vision to cross discipline boundaries bringing together people, data and methods to improve health through informatics - specifically combining consumer analytics with health informatics and using 'big data' to benefit patient outcomes.

 Professor Mark Gilthorpe, University of Leeds

-Mark is Professor of Statistical Epidemiology in the School of Medicine and the Leeds Institute for Data Analytics (LIDA), and a Fellow of the Alan Turing Institute for Data Science and Artificial Intelligence.
+Mark is Professor of Statistical Epidemiology in the Obesity Institute at Leeds Beckett University, and a Fellow of the Alan Turing Institute for Data Science and Artificial Intelligence.
 Trained as a mathematical physicist, Mark's driving interest centres on improving our understanding of the observable world through modelling.

 Dr Mark Green, University of Liverpool